-8.2 The ski school is not liable – with the exception of personal injury – for damages, insofar as the damages are not based on deliberate or grossly negligent behaviour of the ski school itself or a person attributable to it and the behaviour causing the damage does not concern the main obligations arising from the concluded contract.
+8.2 The ski school is not liable – with the exception of personal injury – for damages, insofar as the damages are not based on deliberate or grossly negligent behaviour of the ski school itself or a person attributable to it and the behaviour which caused the damage does not relate to the main duties arising from the agreed contract.

-8.3 The ski school assumes no liability for damages which the customer inflicts on himself or other persons during the execution of the agreed service without the fault of the ski school or which are inflicted on him by the ski school.
+8.3 The ski school assumes no liability for damages which the customer inflicts on themselves or other persons or which are caused by them during the implementation of the agreed service through no fault of the ski school.

-8.4 Irrespective of fault, the ski school is not liable for lost profits, pure financial losses and consequential losses, insofar as these exceed three times the service fee.
+8.4 Irrespective of fault, the ski school is not liable for lost earnings, pure financial losses and consequential losses, if these exceed three times the payment for services.

-8.5 It is pointed out to the customer that not wearing a crash helmet in the event of injury may constitute contributory negligence on the part of the customer, which is why the customer is recommended to wear a crash helmet and other safety equipment recommended for the service booked (e.g. avalanche transceiver when travelling in open terrain) or, in the case of avalanche equipment, to carry it with him/her.
-Crash helmets and safety equipment generally reduce the risk of injury.
+8.5 It is pointed out to the customer that not wearing a helmet in the event of injury may constitute contributory negligence on the part of the customer, which is why the customer is recommended to wear a helmet and other safety equipment recommended for the service booked (e.g. avalanche transceiver when travelling in off piste) or, in the case of avalanche equipment, to carry it with them.
+Helmets and safety equipment generally reduce the risk of injury.

-8.6 It is expressly stated that the practice of snow sports is associated with numerous risks and that there is an increased risk of injury or even death, in particular due to avalanches, especially when touring or skiing in open terrain, which cannot be completely excluded.
+8.6 It is expressly stated that the practice of snow sports is associated with numerous risks and that there is an increased risk of injury or even death, in particular due to avalanches, especially when touring or skiing off piste, which cannot be completely eliminated.

-8.7 The customer acknowledges that rescuing skiers from slopes or in open terrain is often associated with high costs.
-The customer is therefore recommended to take out appropriate insurance, especially as the ski school is not liable for rescue and flight rescue costs, unless the ski school or a person attributable to it has caused these rescue and/or flight rescue costs through deliberate or grossly negligent behaviour.
+8.7 The customer acknowledges that rescuing skiers from slopes or off piste is often associated with high costs.
+The customer is therefore recommended to take out appropriate insurance, especially as the ski school is not liable for recovery and air rescue costs, unless the ski school or a person attributable to it has caused these recovery and/or air rescue costs through deliberate or grossly negligent behaviour.

 9 Duties of the customer

-9.1 The customer has to inform the ski school truthfully and comprehensively about his abilities and experience in the respective booked snow sport and has to take care independently for equipment corresponding to the state of the ski technology and the external conditions.
+9.1 The customer must inform the ski school truthfully and comprehensively about their skills and experience in the particular type of snow sport booked and must independently ensure that their equipment is appropriate to their level of ski technique and the current conditions.
 The customer must report any health problems or impairments to the ski school.

-9.2 Furthermore, the customer undertakes not to take part in the ski course in the event of feverish infections, contagious diseases and illnesses associated with diarrhoea and vomiting.
-In particular in the event of COVID-19 symptoms (fever, dry cough, tiredness, breathing difficulties etc.) the customer undertakes to refrain from participating in the ski course.
+9.2 Furthermore, the customer undertakes not to take part in the ski course in the event of infections with fever, contagious diseases and illnesses associated with diarrhoea and vomiting.
+In particular in the case of COVID-19 symptoms (fever, dry cough, tiredness, breathing difficulties etc.) the customer is obliged to withdraw from participation in the ski course.
 If the customer has booked a group course, he/she may exercise the right of withdrawal provided for in point 4.4 of these General Terms and Conditions on presentation of a medical certificate.

-9.3 Before the start of lessons, the customer must independently arrange for his ski equipment (especially ski bindings) to be checked by a specialist company.
+9.3 Before the start of lessons, the customer must independently arrange for their ski equipment (especially ski bindings) to be checked by a specialist company.